Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/key_import.md

 `/home/user/Pkcs12ToConvert.p12`

-The example is the same as above, with the <span class="code">`-secRing no`</span> option.
+The example is the same as above, with the `-secRing no` option.
 Only the public Keyring is generated.